 There is no stopping of the expansion and variety of direct and indirect applications that tie into enterprise VoIP; among the most prevalent trends supporting this development are:

 - The Internet of Things (IoT): Both as a concept and reality, IoT simply means establishing online connections for and between objects of any category, regardless of how disassociated they might otherwise seem.
-By 2020, 26 billion objects, “things” — ranging from smartphones to light switches, laptops to wearables to televisions — are expected to reside (be interconnected) on the Internet.
+By 2020, 26 billion objects, “things” — ranging from smartphones to light switches, from laptops to wearables to televisions — are expected to reside (be interconnected) on the Internet.
 In this smart-environment, enhanced mobility will allow workers to access the office from virtually anywhere through VoIP-enabled phones, to manage office security, lighting, thermostats, elevators and even coffee-makers.
 Enterprise VoIP will be used to customize business operations according to place and opportunity on a global basis, while improving local working conditions and scheduling.

 - Expanded use of soft phones: Desk telephony remains a substantial part of business communications.
 However, employees are starting to move away from desk phones.
-Expanded utility of soft phone devices — mobile phones, laptops, tablets — is very evident, as it allows greater functionality and feature set from browser-based clients.
+Expanded utility of soft phone devices — mobile phones, laptops, tablets — is very evident, as it allows greater functionality and feature sets than from browser-based clients.
 VoIP is the most significant driver of this trend, which is especially prevalent for small business (SMB) hosted VoIP/UC solutions, marketed essentially as a subscription service with minimal hardware installation or expenditure, which brings us to our next point.

-- Enhanced Cloud Platform/Productivity Integration: Integrating cloud-based enterprise VoIP with associated platforms for office productivity, customer relationship management (CRM), and similar back-office uses, enables the entire range SMB-UC applications, another growing trend that improves ROI.
+- Enhanced Cloud Platform/Productivity Integration: Integrating cloud-based enterprise VoIP with associated platforms for office productivity, customer relationship management (CRM), and similar back-office uses, enables the entire range of SMB-UC applications, another growing trend that improves ROI.

 No matter the trend, enterprise VoIP usage is quickly becoming an essential component of future business telephone services, reshaping corporate communication and commerce.
 Mobile devices are increasingly being used as primary handsets of enterprise VoIP.
 As organizations embrace this transition from the conventional desk telephony infrastructure to cloud and mobility, enterprise VoIP will become the voice of business.